 Review your treatment & management options

 Every individual will require their own specific treatment and management plan.
-Your treatment choices may depend on your age, the cause of your bleeding, and if you plan to get pregnant in the future.
+Your treatment choices may depend on your age, and the cause of your bleeding.
 Always follow the specific recommendations from your healthcare team.

 Bleeding and pain management